 - Presentations should reach beyond the research activities of the speaker, providing bold visions of the future of manufacturing, and the research and education needed to achieve the vision.

-In cooperation with NAMRI/SME, the competition organizers invite submissions of abstracts to a special "Blue Sky Ideas” track to be held on Tuesday, June 6.
+In cooperation with NAMRI/SME, the competition organizers invite submissions of abstracts to a special "Blue Sky Ideas” track to be at NAMRC.
 Abstracts should convey innovative manufacturing research topics and/or revolutionary approaches to manufacturing engineering education.
 The emphasis of this track will be on visionary ideas, long-term challenges, and opportunities in research and education that are outside of the current mainstream of manufacturing education and research.

 Submissions will be judged on the extent to which they (1) expand the possibilities and horizons of the field or (2) challenge existing assumptions prevalent in the field.
 Abstracts will be judged by a committee consisting of nine members from academia, government and industry covering a broad range of manufacturing.

-Abstracts should be submitted by April 15, 2017, to Scott Smith, PhD, FSME, at firstname.lastname@example.org.
 Abstract submissions to this track can be up to one page in length.
-Authors of accepted abstracts will be asked to make a presentation on Tuesday of the conference week in Los Angeles.
+Authors of accepted abstracts will be asked to make a presentation at the conference.
 Travel and lodging (up to two nights) as well as conference registration for all selected speakers will be covered by the competition.
 (Availability of travel funds is contingent upon NSF approval.)